-Courtesy of Chris Loves Julia
+Courtesy of McCormick

 For a top-notch Easter brunch, look no further than these crepes.
 The thin pancakes are a fantastic vehicle for any number of fillings, but ham and Gruyere are the ultimate combo.

-More From The Daily Meal:
+More from The Daily Meal: